mmularski/ckad-exams/ckad-tasks/exam-0/task-06-deployment-scaling/task/task-description.md

 ## Requirements
 - Create a namespace named `exam-0-task-06`.
-- Create a Deployment named `nginx-deployment` in that namespace.
+- Create a Deployment named `nginx-deployment` with the following configuration:
-- Use the `nginx:1.21` image.
+  - 3 replicas
-- The Deployment should have 3 replicas.
+  - Image: `nginx:1.21`
-- The Deployment should expose port 80.
+  - Pods must be labeled with `app: nginx-deployment`
-- The Deployment must use the label `app: nginx-deployment`.
+- The Deployment should be ready and all pods should be running.

 ## Deliverables
 - All required manifests in the `prep/` directory.